google/opencasebook/trademarks.md

 ## Trademark Usage Guidelines and Enforcement Policies

-It is any commercial actor's interest to develop, register, and police its trademarks for many reasons.
-The careful selection of a brand name will forestall accusations that its brand infringes another's trademark, and will maximize the brand's opportunity to operate as a trademark.
-Consistent, regimented use of the brand in commerce will permit the brand to obtain trademark status.
+There are many reasons for a commercial actor to develop, register, and police its trademarks.
+The careful selection of a brand name will forestall accusations that its brand infringes another trademark.
+Consistent, regimented use of the brand in commerce should permit the brand to obtain trademark status.
 Registration of the brand as a trademark will deter infringement, prevent the registration of similar trademarks, and facilitate enforcement efforts.
-Policing the manner in which others use the brand with permission will help prevent the reduction of enforceable trademark rights.
+Policing the manner in which others use the trademark will help retain the strength of the mark.
+Balanced enforcement of a trademark can preserve the distinctiveness of an exclusive source identifier while allowing for legitimate fair uses.
-Balanced enforcement of a brand to prevent the confusingly similar names or design elements while allowing for legitimate nominative fair uses will preserve the distinctiveness of the trademark and its ability to function as an exclusive source identifier.

-Organizations often maintain trademark policies that establish the organization's approach toward trademark enforcement efforts.
-The Wikimedia Foundation is one such organization, and has published its trademark enforcement policy publicly at [https://wikimediafoundation.org/wiki/Trademark_policy](https://wikimediafoundation.org/wiki/Trademark_policy).
+Organizations often maintain trademark policies that establish the organization's approach toward trademark enforcement.
+The Wikimedia Foundation is one such organization, and it has published its trademark enforcement policy publicly at [https://wikimediafoundation.org/wiki/Trademark_policy](https://wikimediafoundation.org/wiki/Trademark_policy).
-This policy provides valuable insight into the thinking of an organization engaged in the production of open source software and content.
+This policy provides valuable insight into the thinking of an organization engaged in the collaborative production of open content.

 ### Wikimedia Foundation Trademark Policy